kubernetes/minikube/site/content/en/docs/Reference/Commands/start.md

 ```
       --addons minikube addons list       Enable addons. see minikube addons list for a list of valid addon names.
       --apiserver-ips ipSlice             A set of apiserver IP Addresses which are used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine (default [])
-      --apiserver-name string             The apiserver name which is used in the generated certificate for kubernetes.
+      --apiserver-name string             The authoritative apiserver hostname for apiserver certificates and connectivity.
 This can be used if you want to make the apiserver available from outside the machine (default "minikubeCA")
       --apiserver-names stringArray       A set of apiserver names which are used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine
       --apiserver-port int                The apiserver listening port (default 8443)
       --auto-update-drivers               If set, automatically updates drivers to the latest version.
 Defaults to true. (default true)